近年、データ分析はビジネスの成功に不可欠な要素となっています。しかし、「データアナリスト」と「データサイエンティスト」という似たような職種があり、それぞれの役割や仕事内容の違いがわかりにくいと感じる方も多いのではないでしょうか。

 The skills required of data scientists have much in common with those of data analysts.
 For example, knowledge of statistics and mathematics, skills in handling programming languages, and documentation skills are required for both types of jobs.

-・Knowledge of statistics, mathematics, machine learning, data mining, and other data analysis methods
+IT skills | ・Knowledge of statistics, mathematics, machine learning, data mining, and other data analysis methods ・Knowledge of algorithms such as machine learning and deep learning |

-・Knowledge of related industries and fields
+Business skills | ・Knowledge of related industries and fields ・Management skills |

 The difference is that data scientists build their own environment for advanced analysis.
 They are also responsible for building the environment for data analysis, selecting analysis algorithms, and implementing predictive models, which broadens the scope of skills required.